TymekDev/miau/README.md

   -p, --port int   port to listen on (default 9123)

 Global Flags:
   -a, --addr ip            IP address of the light
   -b, --brightness int     brightness in percent; a value between 0 and 100 -t, --temperature int    temperature in Kelvins; a value between 2900 and 7000
+      --timeout duration   light API timeout duration (default 5s)
 ```

 ### Settings